 (Biography adapted from Wise Music Classical)

 Among the scores recovered in 2009 were three arrangements for various forces of Price’s setting of “Abraham Lincoln Walks at Midnight” by Vachel Lindsay.
 Here, the Andover Choral Society gives the premiere performance of the version with piano accompaniment in 2019.
+Pacific Chorale will present the West Coast premiere of the version with orchestral accompaniment in May 2023.

 William Grant Still (1895-1978)